 The Associate of Arts degree in Management - Small Business is primarily designed for career and technical education and workforce training/development.
 The curriculum is not aligned with course requirements for transfer to a specific major at a four-year college or university.
-West Los Angeles College also offers an Associate Degree for Transfer in Business Administration (AA-T).
-Please refer to the ADT section of this catalog for degree requirements.

 The Small Business Management curriculum is for those who may go into business for themselves and for those who are already in business for themselves, but want to strengthen their entrepreneurial and managerial skills.
-Coursework is designed so that students understand the financial, managerial, marketing, accounting, legal and practical day-to-day decision-making concerns of those in small businesses.
+Coursework is designed so that students understand the financial, managerial, marketing, accounting, legal and practical day-today decision-making concerns of those in small businesses.

-- Use A Variety Of Resources, Market Analyses, Accounting And Financial Data, To Create Short And Long Term Business And Marketing Plans.
-(Business Planning) - Use Current And Emerging Technologies To Create, Document, Analyze And Manipulate Data That Supports Management Of Business Operations (Technical Skills) - Promote A Collaborative Environment For Co-Workers With Clear Articulation To Produce Teamwork And Flexibility In A Diverse Workplace.
-(Leadership) - Manage And Direct Daily Work Activities That Support Business Productivity.
+- Use A Variety of Resources, Market Analyses, Accounting and Financial Data, To Create Short and Long Term Business and Marketing Plans.
+(Business Planning) - Use Current and Emerging Technologies to Create, Document, Analyze and Manipulate Data That Supports Management of Business Operations (Technical Skills) - Promote A Collaborative Environment for Co-Workers with Clear Articulation to Produce Teamwork and Flexibility in A Diverse Workplace.
+(Leadership) - Manage and Direct Daily Work Activities That Support Business Productivity.
 (Managing Operations)